We are interested in CGBD because it is associated with slowing of eye movements.

 In our opinion, the oculomotor findings of CGBD are identical to those of PSP.

 CBGD is difficult to diagnose in early stages, and experienced examiners typically diagnose it correctly less than 50% or the time (Litvan et al, 1997).
-CBGD and may also be impossible to differentiate from PSP or a striato-niagral type of MSA.
+One wonders if it even can be diagnosed as this is a progressive illness that overlaps with MSA and PSP.
+CBGD and may be impossible to differentiate from PSP or a striato-niagral type of MSA.
 As more cortical signs develop in later stages, the disorders below may be possible to separate, but one might argue that this is just "splitting" up patients according to their pattern of progression.
 As diagnostic sensitivity is poor, neuropathological confirmation remains the gold standard.
 Even here, one wonders if this disorder can be defined with enough precision to be useful.

 While CBGD patients have normal saccadic velocity, this may be an artifact of case definition.
 If PSP and CBGD share the same pathologic mechanism (see above and below), they may simply be two different presentations of the same disease.